Sebastian Mila: International career

 A European U18 Championship winner with Poland in 2001, Mila has 38 caps for the full Poland national football team.
 He was selected to the 23-men national team for the 2006 FIFA World Cup finals in Germany, but did not make an appearance in any of the games.
 He also participated at the 1999 FIFA U-17 World Championship in New Zealand.
 On 11 October 2014, he scored his first international goal for over six years, finishing off a 2–0 European qualifying win which was Poland's first ever victory against Germany, as well as the first win over reigning World Champions in 29 years.

+Post-playing career

+Following retirement, Mila started working as a football pundit for TVP Sport and Meczyki.
+In February 2023, he obtained the UEFA A coaching license.

+On 20 September 2023, Mila was announced as one of three assistants joining the coaching staff of the Poland national team, following Michał Probierz's appointment as the head coach.
+He left his position after Probierz's dismissal in June 2025.